autognc/opat/README.md

 # Object Pose Annotation Tool

+**UPDATE**: This project is archived.
+See https://github.com/autognc/opat-js for the updated, web-based tool.

 A lightweight interactive 6D pose annotation tool.
 Loads images from a directory and overlays a 3D model on top of them, allowing the user to line up the model and an object in the image using keyboard shortcuts.
 Requires camera intrinsics to be known.